-The National Gallery is one of the most prominent art museums in Berlin, showcasing a comprehensive collection of modern and contemporary art.
-Designed by renowned architect Ludwig Mies van der Rohe, the museum itself is an architectural masterpiece.
-Inside, you can explore works by artists like Pablo Picasso, Wassily Kandinsky, and Max Ernst.
-The museum also features rotating exhibitions, ensuring there’s always something new and exciting to see.
+One of National Gallery of Berlin, it is one of the most famous art museums in Berlin, which contains a comprehensive collection of modern and contemporary art.
+The museum has been designed by famous architect Ludwig Mies van der Rohe.
+Wandering on the inside, you can wander through works by Pablo Picasso, Wassily Kandinsky and Max Ernst.
+Rotating exhibitions also take place at the museum, keeping you always on your toes.

 Pergamon Museum

-The Pergamon Museum is a must-visit for history buffs.
-It houses a vast collection of ancient artifacts from various civilizations, including the famous Ishtar Gate of Babylon, the Pergamon Altar, and the Market Gate of Miletus.
-Walking through the halls of this museum is like stepping back in time and immersing yourself in the grandeur of ancient civilizations.
+If you are into history, the Pergamon Museum is the place not to be missed.
+Inside the collection is comprised of ancient artifacts from such civilizations as the famous Ishtar Gate of Babylon, the Pergamon Altar and the Market Gate of Miletus.
+When we walk through the halls of this museum, we come like in time and we travel back away to the ancients magnificencness!

 Jewish Museum Berlin